bcgov/aps-infra-platform/documentation/resources/api-discovery.md

 API Listings in the Directory can be created and managed via:

-- **Command Line Interface (CLI)**: See the [Quick Start guide](../guides/owner-journey.md) for instructions on downloading the CLI and logging in.
+- :star: **Command Line Interface (CLI)**: See the [Quick Start guide](../guides/owner-journey.md) for instructions on downloading the CLI and logging in.
 - **Directory API**: Go to [Gateway Administration](../resources/gateway-admin.md#directory-api) for links to the Directory API specs and Swagger UI.
 - **Web user interface (UI)**: Visit the [API Services Portal](https://api.gov.bc.ca/) and login to the API Provider zone.

 !!!
-API Services Portal web UI limitations
+Web UI limitations
 At this time, not all steps required to create an API listing are possible through the web UI.
 We recommend using the CLI.
 !!!